 Upon completion of the degree program, students will have:

-- An ability to locate, synthesize, and assimilate new information from a variety of sources;
+- An ability to locate, synthesize, and assimilate new information from a variety of sources and use it to inform communication analysis and practice.

 Complementary Minors and Certificates